jdheyburn/jdheyburn.co.uk/content/blog/alerting-on-nhs-coronavirus-vaccine-updates-with-huginn/index.md

 }
 ```

+{{< figure src="website-agent-form-populated.png" link="website-agent-form-populated.png" class="center" caption="The rest of the create a new agent form looks like this" alt="The completed form to create a new website agent will the fields populated as specified previously" >}}

 Once it's configured then you can click on **Dry Run** at the bottom to see the text it extracts.

+{{< figure src="website-agent-dry-run.png" link="website-agent-dry-run.png" class="center" caption="" alt="Huginn correctly extracts the text for 'people aged 30 and over' from the NHS website" >}}

 ### Email agent